elizab238/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

+Python - Almost a circle

+Background Context

+The AirBnB project is a big part of the Higher level curriculum.
+This project will help you be ready for it.

-In this project, we review everything about Python:
+In this project, you will review everything about Python:

     Import
     Exceptions
     Class
     Private attribute
     Getter/Setter
     Class method
     Static method
     Inheritance
     Unittest
     Read/Write file

-We also learn about:
+You will also learn about:

     args and kwargs
     Serialization/Deserialization
     JSON

-Table of Contents
-Files	Description
-models/	Folder containing all the modules of this project models/init.py	Empty file that makes the folder a Python module models/base.py	Class Base that will be the “base” of all other classes in this project models/rectangle.py	Class Rectangle that inherits from Base models/square.py	Class Square that inherits from Rectangle tests/test_models/	Folder containing all the unittests for this project
+General

+    What is Unit testing and how to implement it in a large project How to serialize and deserialize a Class
+    How to write and read a JSON file
+    What is *args and how to use it
+    What is **kwargs and how to use it
+    How to handle named arguments in a function